What makes your service different to everyone else right now?

 This article includes:

-Providing video feedback is a very modern narrative and has been excellent throughout the global pandemic.
+Providing video feedback is a very modern narrative and has been excellent throughout and since the global pandemic.
 Many of us have had to adapt the way we work and how we work to suit flexible working arrangements.

 The housing market hasn't escaped the changing landscape.
 Homes are selling faster than before and selling for higher prices than a year ago.
 Therefore, flexibility is key, and with recent working patterns/styles changing, not everyone is able to have a phone to hand immediately and be available for home visits.